The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 3D Animation

-3D animation is synonymous with computer animation since this style arose thanks to the development of computer graphics and visualization software.
-The first attempts to create a three-dimensional image were made in 1961, and the first-ever animated 3D clip appeared in 1972.
-Here it is.
+The first attempts to create a three-dimensional image were made in 1961, with the first-ever animated 3D clip appearing in 1972.

-Yes, this is just the animated hand of the creator of the video, but it was a major breakthrough in the history of this style.
-This video accidentally determined the directions for using 3D animation – for example, medical imaging.
+Yes, while this is simply the animated hand of the video's creator, it marked a significant breakthrough in the history of this style.
+Interestingly, this video inadvertently set the path for using 3D animation in various fields, such as medical imaging.

-• in medicine, to show the work of organs and systems visually or to show the effect of a drug on the body
+• Medicine: To visually demonstrate the workings of organs and systems or to show the effects of a drug on the body.

 3d animation in medicine

-• in production – for example, Porsche uses 3D models (in combination with augmented reality) to develop unique car designs
+• Production: For example, Porsche uses 3D models combined with augmented reality to develop unique car designs.

-• in full-length cartoons, either for entertainment or marketing.
+• Entertainment: In full-length animated films for both entertainment and marketing.

 Examples Of 3D Animation